 The Aurora Borealis, or the Northern Lights, is one of the most spectacular events in the natural world.
 The problem is, you have to travel to the Arctic Circle in order to see them.
 But if you’re willing and prepared, it makes one of the best photography expeditions anywhere in the world.

 A tripod is a must-have piece of equipment when shooting the Aurora Borealis.
 You’ll be using slow shutter speeds, so any camera shake will ruin your image.
-That’s why a remote shutter release is useful too.
+That’s why a remote shutter release is useful, too.

-The Northern Lights are only visible at night, but it’s best to have your camera setup well before dark.
+The Northern Lights are only visible at night, but it’s best to have your camera set up well before dark.
 Firstly, it’s easier to set everything up in daylight.
 But it’s also helpful for focusing.
 You should use manual focus and find a focus point during the day when you have better visibility.

-We have even more vital information on photographing the Aurora Borealis in this full length article.
+We have even more vital information on photographing the Aurora Borealis in this full-length article.

 Adobe Lightroom and Photoshop are the two most popular editing programs.
 But Software like Skylum’s AI-driven Luminar Neo also has excellent sky editing and replacement tools.

-Firstly, remember to shoot in RAW when shooting sky images.
+Shoot in RAW when shooting sky images.
 This gives you more options when it comes to editing the images later on.

 Color adjustments can help you bring out the blue, deepening and enriching the color.
 You can do the same with the oranges and yellows of a cloudy sunset.
-Use the adjustment brush for localized edits.
+Use the Adjustment brush for localized edits.

 Luminar Neo is a fantastic software suite from Skylum.
 Driven by the power of artificial intelligence, it has one-click solutions to once arduous editing tasks.
 They’ve even streamlined the sky replacement process, making it quick and easy to completely replace a sky.